Romain Haghedooren

-Romain Haghedooren (born 28 September 1986) is a retired Belgian professional footballer who last played for Deerlijk as a defender.
+Romain Haghedooren (born 28 September 1986) is a Belgian retired professional footballer who last played for Deerlijk as a defender.

 In 2005, Haghedooren was given the chance to play in the first team of Mouscron, at the highest level of Belgian football, but his real breakthrough came in the following season, playing a decent 16 matches.
 Still, Mouscron decided to loan out Haghedooren for one season to second division team OH Leuven.
-Haghedooren returned to Mouscron for the 2008-09 season, after which his contract ended and he was allowed to leave as a free player.
+Haghedooren returned to Mouscron for the 2008–09 season, after which his contract ended and he was allowed to leave as a free player.
 Thereafter, he moved to the second division again, playing for Tournai, Brussels and Roeselare.